gagalina/domashka1/learn-git.md

 There are some tools for git, but I prefer to learn via the command line.
 Git is opinionated software (which I like), and analogies help me understand its world view.

+## Example
+The following example obliterates all changes in the working directory, including new files that have been added.
+It assumes you’ve already committed a few snapshots and are experimenting with some new developments.